 If you are a litigator, you will generally be able to work in a wide variety of law firms of different sizes.
 In contrast, most corporate work is handled by large law firms.

-- It is Easier to Work for the Government if You Are a Litigator
+iii) It Is Easier To Work For The Government If You Are A Litigator

-- There are some exceptional jobs for litigators in the government.
+There are some exceptional jobs for litigators in the government.
 If you are a litigator, there are opportunities to work in the government everywhere.
-You could be a judge, prosecutor, US Attorney or other type of government litigator.
+You could be a judge, prosecutor, US attorney, or another type of government litigator.
 These professions are generally closed to corporate attorneys.

-- It is Easier to Set Up Your Own Law Firm (Work for Yourself) if You are a Litigator
+iv) It Is Easier To Set Up Your Own Law Firm (Work for Yourself) If You Are A Litigator

 In contrast, it generally (but not always) is more difficult to establish yourself as a solo practitioner as a corporate attorney.
 The work a corporate attorney does often involves services that only a large company would require.
 Large companies prefer to use large law firms and their resources.

-I have seen many attorneys set up their own practices in my careers.
-In almost every case where I have seen this, the corporate attorney fails and ends up going back to a law firm.
+I have seen many attorneys set up their own practices in my career.
+In almost every case, the corporate attorney fails and ends up going back to a law firm.
 In contrast, most litigators are able to survive (and even prosper) in their own practices.

-- You Can Make Huge Amounts of Money as a Litigator and “Hit The Lottery”
+v) You Can Make Huge Amounts Of Money As A Litigator And “Hit The Lottery”

-- Your Credentials Are More Likely to Hold You Back Your Entire Career
+i) Your Credentials Are More Likely To Hold You Back Your Entire Career

 As a corporate attorney, you will generally have the ability to move to a more prestigious law firm depending on the economy.
-In contrast, things like clerkships, the quality of your law school, participation in law review and the like are more likely to determine your fate early on in your career.
+As a litigator, clerkships, the quality of your school, participation in law review, and the like are more likely to determine your fate early on in your career.
 If you are a litigator without stellar credentials, it is very difficult to move up to a more prestigious law firm.

 I look at legal resumes all day, every day for my job.
 It is not at all uncommon for me to see a corporate attorney who has made several moves to increasingly prestigious law firms.
 In contrast, this is extremely rare (almost unheard of) for litigators.
 More often than not, the resumes of litigators show a series of increasingly less prestigious positions.

-- It is Much More Difficult to Get Business as a Litigator
+ii) It Is Much More Difficult To Get Business As A Litigator

-- Unlike corporate attorneys, who interact with clients on a regular basis and are trusted business advisors, litigation attorneys generally do not have this type of relationship with their clients.
-Because corporate attorneys are involved in so many aspects of their clients’ businesses, they have the ability to bring in different types of work (tax, IP, litigation, real estate).
+Unlike corporate attorneys, who interact with clients on a regular basis and are trusted business advisers, litigation attorneys generally do not have this type of relationship with their clients.
+Because corporate attorneys are involved in so many aspects of their client's businesses, they have the ability to bring in different types of work (tax, IP, litigation, real estate).

-In contrast, litigators are only called when there is a litigation matter (someone gets sued, or someone needs suing).
+In contrast, litigators are only called when there is a litigation matter (someone gets sued or is going to be sued).
 Litigation attorneys generally have a much more difficult time getting business than corporate attorneys for this reason.

-- It is Much More Difficult to Go In-House as a Litigator
+iii) It Is Much More Difficult To Go In-House As A Litigator

-- Litigation Attorneys are a Dime a Dozen
+iv) Litigation Attorneys Are A Dime A Dozen

-- Most attorneys are litigators.
+Most attorneys are litigators.
 There are litigators everywhere.
-Because there are so many litigators out there, you will always have a lot of competition for jobs.
-In my career as a legal recruiter, I have seen law firms go to extraordinary lengths to attract and hire patent and corporate attorneys because they needed them so badly and even offered massive signing bonuses to the recruiters who brought them these types of candidates.
-I have never seen a law firm so hungry for a litigation attorney that they offered the recruiter such incentives.
+Because there are so many litigators out there, a lot of competition for jobs is always the case.
+In my career as a legal recruiter, I have seen law firms go to extraordinary lengths to attract and hire patent and corporate attorneys because they are needed so badly and even offered massive signing bonuses to the recruiters who brought them these types of candidates.
+I have never seen a law firm so hungry for a litigation attorney it offered the recruiter such incentives.

-- It is Very Difficult to Move from One State to Another as a Litigator
+v) It Is Very Difficult To Move From One State To Another As A Litigator

-In addition, the work that most litigation attorneys do involves various local rules, state laws, state case law and a long-term understanding of each jurisdiction’s statutes that is gathered through experience.
-Due to this, even with the bar exam, out-of-state law firms are very wary of hiring a litigator from another state because it will take that litigator years to get up to speed.
+In addition, the work that most litigation attorneys do involve various local rules, state laws, state case law, and a long-term understanding of each jurisdiction’s statutes gathered through experience.
+Due to this, even with the bar exam, out-of-state law firms are very wary of hiring a litigator from another state because it will take those litigators years to get up to speed.